Menu

 On the functional side, the easy-to-follow layout includes a welcoming banner with the host’s portrait, a bio, a subscription call-to-action, and recent and top downloaded episodes with thumbnail images.

-Side Note: This website uses one of our favorite podcast website templates for Squarespace, Lemongrass.
+Side Note: This website uses one of our favorite podcast website templates for Squarespace: Lemongrass.

 Ash Thorp is the director of this podcast.
 With a passion for discussing life and balancing work and your creativity, he aims to create episodes that are entertaining and educational for listeners.

-Crime Junkie’s website matches its true crime theme with a modern, mysterious design.
+The podcast’s website matches its true crime theme with a modern, mysterious design.

 Chris is a comedian and YouTube personality who loves to talk randomness sprouted from his own personal life.
 On his podcast, you can find all sorts of different topics and episodes that make you laugh, like getting into fights with Mark Wahlberg.